ClickCease

 No Escape from Fatal Fire

-We offer our deepest heartfelt condolences to the families that have lost loved ones in this horrific boat accident.
+We offer our deepest heartfelt condolences to the families who have lost loved ones in this horrific boat accident.
 Please keep them in your thoughts and prayers

 Ongoing Investigation

 The boat, The Conception, reportedly has no recent safety violations and has been inspected annually.
-Officials also said that it was equipped with a number of safety devices, including a fixed carbon dioxide engine room fire suppression system, an emergency radio beacon, and rafts and jackets for up to 110 passengers.
+Officials also said it was equipped with a number of safety devices, including a fixed fire suppression system that uses carbon dioxide for the engine room, an emergency radio beacon, and rafts and jackets for up to 110 passengers.

 NTSB officials have already said that it could take them a year to investigate the details of this crash.
-We trust they are looking into a variety of factors including potential boat defects, electrical malfunctions, operator errors, negligence in maintenance, etc. An experienced California boat accident lawyer will be able to remain on top of the investigation and help ensure that their legal rights and best interests are protected.
+We trust they are looking into a variety of factors including potential boat defects, electrical malfunctions, operator errors, negligence in maintenance, etc. An experienced California boat accident lawyer can stay on top of the investigation and help ensure their legal rights and best interests are protected.